Jinxtrot/cp4-solutions/README.md

 The **CP4** book is a treasure trove of competitive programming problems and techniques.
 By working through its exercises, I aim to:

 - Build a strong foundation in algorithm design and problem-solving.
-- Sharpen my coding skills for next year at ICPC 2025 contest.
 - Explore advanced topics in data structures, graph theory, and computational geometry.

 ## Repository Structure 📂